 Your gas mileage depends more on the way you drive than on what car you are driving (of course, smaller is still better).
 Do you ever wonder why you don’t seem to get the gas mileage that is advertised as the EPA rating for your car?
 Those tests are conducted under ideal conditions (weather, traffic, car condition) driven by an ideal driver.
 Most of us don’t realize how much our driving habits affect our mileage, and what little effort it takes to improve it significantly.
 I can get 47 MPG on my 2001 Honda Civic (EPA’s fuel economy rating for it is 32 MPG for combined city and highway).
 That’s higher than what most people can get out of a hybrid Toyota Prius.
 So here are some tips to get better gas mileage — saving you money and helping our environment at the same time.

-The car manual is your friend.
 Everything you need to know about maintaining your car is in your manual.
 Follow the recommended maintenance schedule.
-You don’t need an oil change every three to five thousand miles as recommended by Jiffy Lube.
+You don’t need an oil change every 3000–5000 miles as recommended by Jiffy Lube.
 But you do need to make sure your engine is healthy, the air filter gets replaced regularly, and your tires are inflated to proper levels.
 All this information is listed in your car manual.
 Don’t let the mechanic sell you services you don’t need.
 But make sure you are doing what needs to be done to keep your car in tip top shape.

-The speed limit is for your gas mileage’s good.
-Going above 60mph significantly decreases your fuel efficiency.
-According to fueleconomy.gov, each 5mph you drive over 60mph reduces your fuel economy by 10%.
+Going above 60 MPH significantly decreases your fuel efficiency.
+According to fueleconomy.gov, each 5 MPH you drive over 60 reduces your fuel economy by 10%.

-The windows vs. air conditioning debate.
 It’s been hotly debated as to whether it’s more fuel efficient to have your windows down or the air conditioning on.
 The answer is both.
 At low speeds, having the windows down is a better option.
 But as the speed increases, having the windows down creates higher air resistance, which decreases fuel economy.
-According to brainfoodpodcast.com (episode 2), the exact speed where the windows down option crosses over to be less efficient than having the air conditioner on is 50mph.
+The exact speed where the windows down option crosses over to be less efficient than having the air conditioner on is 50 MPH.

 Driving efficienctly so you can save money at the gas station is great incentive to be more mindful when you drive.
 But more importantly it's a very easy and cheap way to contribute to saving our environment.
 Not to mention it'll make the roads a little safer and a happier place to be.